 The third year of the program (2022–2023) will further develop the mentoring cohort and begin to envision future directions for the program and its participants.
 Members of the first mentoring cohort will come together at the annual conference with the goal of assessing the program and developing strategies for the continued growth of the mentoring network.

-Applications for the first mentoring cohort of the NEHC Mellon Mentors Program are now closed.
-Details about the next round of applications will be available in Spring 2022.
+Applications for the 2022–2023 mentoring cohort of the NEHC Mellon Mentors Program are now closed.